lrstanley/marill/README.md

    --log-file logfile       Log debugging information to logfile --cores n                Use n cores to fetch data (0 being server cores/2) (default: 0) --domains DOMAIN:IP ...
-Manually specify list of domains to scan in form: DOMAIN:IP ..., or DOMAIN:IP:PORT --print-urls             Print the list of urls as if they were going to be scanned --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search --ignore-remote          Ignore all resources that resolve to a remote IP (use with --recursive)
+Manually specify list of domains to scan in form: DOMAIN:IP ..., or DOMAIN:IP:PORT --min-score value        (default: 8)
+   --print-urls             Print the list of urls as if they were going to be scanned --list-tests             Print the list of tests that are loaded and would be used --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search --ignore-remote          Ignore all resources that resolve to a remote IP (use with --recursive)